Molecular Dynamics, Enhanced Sampling, and Collective Variables

 The problem is variance.
 Jarzynski is exact, but the exponential average is dominated by rare low-work trajectories.
 Most fast pulls dissipate too much work.
 In ML terms, the estimator is unbiased but can be unusable.

-This is why modern rare-event methods try to learn better proposals.
+Modern rare-event methods try to learn better proposals for this reason.
 We do not only want a force that reaches state B. We want a path distribution close to the true transition-path distribution, so the importance weights or path-measure corrections have manageable variance.

 Where ML Enters